FOCUS AND SCOPE

-Jurnal Gizi dan Pangan -In english translate to Journal of Nutrition and Food- is a scientific journal that publishes various original research articles and review (by invitation) about nutrition and food, related to aspects of biochemistry, clinical nutrition, community nutrition, functional foods, and socio economy, including nutrition and food information and regulation.
-This journal is an official publication of Department of Community Nutrition, Faculty of Human Ecology, IPB University and PERGIZI PANGAN Indonesia, published since 2006.
-It is published regularly 3 times a year (in March, July and November).
+Jurnal Gizi dan Pangan (Indonesian Journal of Nutrition and Food) is a scientific journal that publishes various original research articles and reviews (by invitation) about nutrition and food, related to aspects of biochemistry, clinical nutrition, community nutrition, functional foods, and socio-economy, including nutrition and food information and regulation.
+This journal is an official publication of Department of Community Nutrition, Faculty of Human Ecology, IPB University, and PERGIZI PANGAN Indonesia, published since 2006.
+It is published regularly 3 (three) times a year (in March, July, and November).

 |Open Submissions||Indexed||Peer Reviewed|